akashmjain/gnip/README.md

 # gnip
-Building GNIP(GNU Not a  Interpreter for real Programming) interpreter from scratch
+Building GNIP(GNU Not a  Interpreter for real Programming) interpreter from scratch.

+in this particular repo i am refering to http://www.craftinginterpreters.com/a-tree-walk-interpreter.html this site for building my first interpreter to understand how programming languages work.